/

 Real-Time Processing: The New Normal

 Here’s something many businesses overlook: it’s not enough to just have EDI – you need real-time processing capabilities.
 The days of overnight batch processing are fading fast.
-Your customers expect immediate responses, often these responses are codified in transactions like the PO acknowledgment (855) and your system needs to deliver.
+Your customers expect immediate responses, often these responses are codified in transactions like the PO acknowledgement (855) and your system needs to deliver.

 Visibility Is Your New Superpower